 When our kids are glued to the screen all the time it can be difficult to pry them away.
-But here’s a pretty good way you can cut their screen time by at least half.
+But here’s a pretty good way you can find the right balance of screen time for your kids.

 Parents, can you remember the time before smartphones invaded our little ones’ lives?
 Perhaps it was the time when they were still in nappies, or just before they started primary school.
 Whenever it was, it’s a time gone by.
 Nowadays, it’s more common to see our children hypnotized by their little palm-sized devices and spending endless hours on screen time.

 Screen time for kids elicits the same emotions we mothers get when we manage to get a night of uninterrupted sleep – pure bliss.
 In fact, studies have shown that screen time can trigger the release of dopamine, the feel-good hormone.
 So when we interrupt our little one’s YouTube binge, games, or TikTok videos, they get really mad.
 Cue tantrums, cue shouting, cue tears (from both your child and you).

 We’re living in a media-centered world.
 While we can’t stop our children from using smartphones entirely, we can however try to curb their screen time.
 Here’s how you can effectively halve your child’s screen time, starting from today:

 The moment you notice your little one pick up his/her smartphone, ask him/her what they intend to do with it.
 The reason could be as innocent as wanting to catch up on the latest episode of Paw Patrol, or to take a break from their school work – these are acceptable reasons.
 After all, who doesn’t like to catch the latest episodes of their favorite shows, or unwind after a long day?